If It HAS To Happen: The Pros & Cons of 76 Place In Market East / Chinatown (but it doesn’t have to happen)

 2. Market East Evolution

 Market East kinda sucks and I’m not totally sure why.
 There aren’t any real high quality bars or restaurants in the area for starters, but there’s a gray cloud that hovers over the so-called Fashion District that feels insurmountable at present.
 For a while it was the Art Gallery, then it was Market East, recently it’s been rebranded as the Fashion District but it remains the ugly bastard of Center City, despite its standout attractions — Reading Terminal, the shopping, Chinatown, Hard Rock Cafe, Rec Philly, the movie theater, and other elements that make it attractive, it continues to flop.
-Part of that gray cloud hovering could be cumulus methadone clinic on 8th & Market.
+Part of that gray cloud hovering could be the cumulus methadone clinic on 8th & Market.

 Market East via Reddit